bezdjian/my-lms/README.md

- my LMS
+ ## My LMS

+- Empty master branch, check for other branches.

  -
- A LMS app with Java, Spring MVC, Hibernate and Maven.
+ A LMS app with Java, Spring MVC/Spring Boot MVC, Hibernate and Maven.

 A web application for learning Spring MVC purposes.

 Web application is about: